Connecticut Coastal Academy provides strengths-based programs to students in grades 6 through 12 and young adults age 18-22.

 - As they progress through upper grades, students focus on building academic and interpersonal skills.
 They participate in activities that support integration into the recreational, social, and professional environments of their choosing.

-- Students in grades 9 and up focus on completing graduation requirements and meeting individual goals.
+- Students in grades 9-12 focus on completing graduation requirements and meeting individual goals.

 - Our students do not just ‘survive’ these formative years – they thrive during this time of self-discovery.
 Many continue on to college or enter a technical field.
 We encourage our students to be self-determined and passionate in their learning.